tanfiona/CausalNewsCorpus/README.md

 ```
 @misc{tan-etal-2022-causalnewscorpus,
   author = {Tan, Fiona Anting and Hürriyetoğlu, Ali and Caselli, Tommaso and Nomoto, Tadashi and Ameer, Iqra and Hettiarachchi, Hansi and Liza, Farhana Ferdousi and Hu, Tiancheng},
-  title = {The Causal News Corpus: Annotating Causal Relations in Event Sentences from News },
+  title = {The Causal News Corpus: Annotating Causal Relations in Event Sentences from News},
   year = {2022},
   publisher = {GitHub},
   journal = {GitHub repository},